Mahabharat (1988 TV series)

-Mahabharat is an Indian Hindi-language epic television series based on the ancient Sanskrit epic of the same title.
+Mahabharat is an Indian Hindi-language epic television series based on the ancient Sanskrit epic Mahabharata.
 The original airing consisted of a total of 94 episodes and were broadcast from 2 October 1988 to 24 June 1990 on Doordarshan.
 It was produced by B. R. Chopra and directed by his son, Ravi Chopra.
 The music was composed by Raj Kamal.
 The script was written by Pandit Narendra Sharma and the Hindi/Urdu poet Rahi Masoom Raza, based on the epic by Vyasa.
 Costumes for the series were provided by Maganlal Dresswala.
 The serial claims to have used the Critical Edition of Bhandarkar Oriental Research Institute as its basic source with Vishnu Sitaram Sukthankar and Shripad Krishna Belwalkar as its primary editor.